VATICAN CITY SOLO TRAVEL

 Skyscanner provides a ‘Greener flights’ filter highlighting flights that emit less CO2.

 Purchase carbon offsets through your airline or through a third party, like MyClimate.org, Carbonfund.org, or terrapass.
 Carbon offsetting allows you to buy a certificate to reduce carbon emissions, a major contributor to climate change, which in turn contribute community projects across countries to reduce greenhouse gas (GHG) emissions.

-When booking a rideshare, select the Uber Green option, instead of a traditional rideshare, or use Carpoolworld, to support the use of electric cars and carpooling for cleaner transportation in the Vatican City and Rome.
+When booking a rideshare in Vatican City, select the Bolt Green or Uber Green options instead of a traditional rideshare, or use Carpoolworld, to support the use of electric cars and carpooling for cleaner transportation in Vatican City.

 Look for accommodations with the following self and third-party assessed certifications when you book:

-Green Globe certifies hotels, resorts, conference centers, transportation, attractions, tour operators, and other tourism businesses globally on sustainable operations and management.
-Look for Vatican City, Italy and other European Green Global members.
+Green Globe – Green Globe certifies hotels, resorts, conference centers, transportation, attractions, tour operators, and other tourism businesses globally on sustainable operations and management.
+Look for Vatican City and other European Green Global members.

 Green Key Global is an internationally recognized environmental certification for the lodging and meetings industries, including hotels and hostels, campsites and holiday parks, restaurants and attractions in 65 countries.
 Search for Green Key awarded sites.

 Living Building Challenge – if you want to stay in a true, sustainable building, find one certified by the Living Building Challenge.
 LBC’s certification directory shows all project types globally.
 Hopefully they will put in a filter soon to allow searching by hotels or hospitality type.

 LEED Certified – the USGBC’s LEED Certified label on buildings, like many of the Marriott’s hotels, are those that have verifiably employed multiple and varying green building strategies to improve human and environmental health.
 Search the LEED directory for Italy / Vatican City certifications.